itinerantfoodie/itinerantfoodie.github.io/_drafts/apps-for-nomads.md

 Nowadays with smartphones we take internet connectivity for granted.
 I use the [Prepaid SIM Wiki](http://prepaid-data-sim-card.wikia.com) which is an excellent resource for sourcing prepaid sims, which is handy if you're in a country for more than a week.

-But of course if you're on the move looking for somewhere to settle down a bit longer try out [KeepGo](https://www.keepgo.com/).
-Shipping times are [here](https://www.keepgo.com/pages/shipping-options).
-However remember that it's a data only sim, so there is no phone number.
+But of course if you're on the move looking for somewhere to settle down a bit longer try out [KeepGo](http://keepgo.refr.cc/NRXDJFV) as long as you don't need to make calls (you can use SkypeOut though instead).
+The sim lasts forever, and credit lasts for a year.

 ## Collaboration